duyfken/alternative-front-ends/README.md

    - [x] [Download for free](https://gitlab.com/schmiddi-on-mobile/pipeline#installation)
    - [x] Linux

+   ⓘ Relies on Piped, for which most instances are offline and their codebase has been dormant (other than translations and dependencies updates) for over 6 months. :fearful:

 - **pipe-viewer**

    - A lightweight application (fork of straw-viewer) for searching and playing videos from YouTube.
 This fork parses the YouTube website directly and relies on the invidious instances only as a fallback method.